 These are Exoticca’s five best beaches in Phuket

-Located in the tourist center of Phuket, this beach is calm in the early hours of the morning and bustling towards the evening, here you’ll find cocktails, nightclubs and restaurants within walking distance.
+Located in the tourist centre of Phuket, this beach is calm in the early hours of the morning and bustling towards the evening, here you’ll find cocktails, nightclubs and restaurants within walking distance.
 Whilst it is Phuket’s busiest spot on the island, what you lose in serenity can be justified by the abundance of activities to choose from, including rides on Jet-skis and paragliders.

 One of Phuket’s best-kept secrets, this is an island that the locals don’t want you to know about.
 This little beach isn’t widely known and whilst it can be difficult to get to, its white powdery sand and shimmering azure water is worth the long-tail boat ride (it’s difficult to get to without doing so, otherwise you’d have to walk through a barbed wire fence).
 The absence of tourism has helped preserve the natural beauty of this often-overlooked Phuket gem.
 It is 180 meters long and is located on the west coast of Phuket between the beaches of Bang Tao and Nai Thon.